Benefits of the Laidlaw Scholarship and How to Apply

 As a Laidlaw Scholar you will:

-- Undertake a unique research project, which is generously funded over two Summer periods.
+- Undertake a research project, which is generously funded over two Summer periods.

 - Have the opportunity to showcase your research at high profile events.

-- Have access to coaching and mentoring with qualified coaches and employer mentors.
+- Have access to training and mentoring with qualified trainers and employer mentors.

 - Have access to a network of like-minded peers across the University, the UK and beyond